RTU-ipasums/PhoSys/README.md

 This panel is used for displaying the result of the simulation recieved from the server.

+### Simulation result
+The client recieves a matplotlib graph of the result, which gets converted to HTML with the [mpld3](https://mpld3.github.io/) library.
+The result canvas supports zooming and panning.
+The frames of the result of the simulation is saved in a local array.
 ### Simulation playback controls

 ![Playback controls](https://user-images.githubusercontent.com/47260097/242866407-41118bca-abd9-46ee-8c6f-572d3b040b70.png)